nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/game_00/TURTLE_about.md

  > Shaders are specifically designed for graphics programming and are written in shading languages like GLSL (OpenGL Shading Language), HLSL (High-Level Shading Language), Metal Shading Language, or Cg (C for Graphics).

+>These shading languages are low-level languages optimized for execution on graphics processing units (GPUs).
+They provide developers with precise control over how graphical elements are rendered on screen, including effects like lighting, shadows, textures, and more.

 <br>
 <br>